RESOStandards/web-api-commander/README.md

 been made.

-## Converting metadata from EDMX format to Open API / Swagger 2.0 format
+## Converting metadata to Open API 2 format

 The WebAPI Commander also supports converting files in EDMX format to OpenAPI / Swagger 2.0 format.
 This gives servers an alternative